Jasonlee1995/AI_Papers/README.md

-# AI Papers Review of Top-tier Conferences or Journals
+# AI Papers Review of Top-tier Conferences

 - Top-tier list
   - Artificial Intelligence : ICLR, NeurIPS, ICML, AAAI
-  - Computational Linguistics : ACL, EMNLP, NAACL,
+  - Computational Linguistics : ACL, EMNLP, NAACL
   - Computer Vision & Pattern Recognition : CVPR, ICCV, ECCV
   - Signal Processing : ICASSP, INTERSPEECH
-- Interesting papers may reviewed even though they're not in the above list
+- Interesting papers may also be reviewed, even though they're not in the above list
-- Check-out Paper List or Search on Issues
+- Useful blogs may also be reviewed
-- Personal Review so **Don't Contain All Contents of Paper**
+- Personal review, so **don't contain all the contents of the paper**

-# Paper List
 ## 2022
 |Year|Conference|Paper|Links|
 |:-:|:-:|:-|:-:|